Josh Jung Player Props: Rangers vs. Yankees

 Josh Jung At The Plate

-- Jung is hitting .281 with four doubles, five home runs and six walks.
+- Jung has four doubles, five home runs and six walks while hitting .269.

-- Among the qualifying hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 86th, and he is 45th in the league in slugging.
+- Jung has reached base via a hit in 18 games this year (of 24 played), and had multiple hits in seven of those games.

-- Jung has had an RBI in eight games this year (34.8%), including five multi-RBI outings (21.7%).
-He has also driven in three or more of his team's runs in three contests.
+- Jung has driven home a run in eight games this year (33.3%), including more than one RBI in 20.8% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.